okpalan/seproblems/Markdown Documents/Cloudflare Hack(Bounty).md

 **Objective**: Identify and assess the extent to which environmental or physical manipulation could affect the reliability of Cloudflare's lava lamp entropy source and determine if this poses a measurable risk to its cryptographic security.

+Look at Phillip Emaegwali Hyper Plane point on a globe talk.